A quasi-star is born: formation and evolution of accreting quasi-stars as a pathway to Little Red Dots at non-zero metallicity: Results

 The comparison between the predicted and observed HRD and the position of these objects above $L > 10^9$~\Lsun$\sim L_{\rm GRI}$ may be explained by LRDs hosting QSs, which dominate their rest-optical emission.
 Furthermore, since the value of $L_{\rm GRI}\simeq 10^9$~\Lsun\ depends on the accretion rate, it is also noted that QS progenitors should be formed through accretion rates $\gtrsim 0.1$~\Msun/ year.
 Our results also imply that LRDs are intimately linked to BHs, as suggested by numerous earlier studies \citep[e.g.,][]{Begelman2026Little-Red-Dots,Ma2025No-Luminous-Lit,Greene2026What-You-See-Is}.
 The corresponding bolometric luminosity provides a direct measure of the total mass of the QS, and hence an upper limit of the BH mass, since it represents an a priori unknown fraction of the QS mass.
 For example, predictions by \cite{Greene2026What-You-See-Is}, based on the Eddington limit, may overestimate the BH mass up to two orders of magnitude.

 Our scenario also predicts that objects with similarly low temperatures but luminosities $ \lesssim L_{\rm GRI}$ should exist.
 One possibility is for them to be SMSs, but they should represent, as order of magnitude approximation, $\lesssim 0.1$--$0.01\%$ of the overall population, since the stellar phase is $\sim100$ to $\sim1000$ times shorter than the lifetime in the QS phase, as discussed previously (cf.~Appendix~\ref{app:lifetime_qs}).
+As an order of magnitude estimation, the ratio between the QS lifetime with respect to the lifetime of its progenitor remains similar for the cases where the newborn BH mass is $< 10\%$ of the QS mass.
 The other possibility evokes QSs whose progenitors accreted in a rate $<0.1$~\Msun/yr.
 The lack of LRDs with $L < 10^9$~\Lsun\ may indicate that the progenitors of the inhabiting QSs had accretion histories of $\gtrsim 0.1$~\Msun/yr.

 Although we have not been able to compute consistent numerical models of QSs with masses well above $10^6$ \Msun, our analytical estimates show that such objects could grow up to masses of $\sim 10^8$ \Msun\ in case of continuing gas accretion with a rate of 1 \msunyr\ and be dominated by the BH mass (Fig.~\ref{fig:kipp_1} and Table \ref{tab:results}).
 This would translate to luminosities up to $\simeq 10^{13}$~\Lsun, approximately a factor $\sim 10$ times more luminous than the brightest LRD identified so far \citep[see][]{Ma2025No-Luminous-Lit}.
-If nature indeed forms such objects and with the scenario indicated here remains to be seen.
+Nonetheless, the existence of the QS also depends on the maximum BH mass that can support the gaseous envelope in hydrostatic equilibrium.
+No significant rest-frame optical emission is expected for systems in which the BH exceeds this mass, as no envelope will remain to enshroud it.
+Given our accreting models, a maximum BH mass of $\simeq 10\%$ for a QS with mass of $\sim2\times10^6$~\Msun\ is enough to reproduce the observable properties of the most luminous LRDs in the sample by \cite{de-Graaff2025Little-Red-Dots}.
+Whether nature indeed forms significantly more luminous LRDs, and whether the scenario indicated here holds, remains to be seen.